izam-mohammed/1000-days-of-code/postgreSQL/README.md

 );
 ```

-- **Check constraint**: A condition that apply for the data in a column
+- **Check constraint**: A condition that applies to the data in a column
 ```sql
 CREATE TABLE hello(
 key SERIAL PRIMARY KEY,